 What is the purpose of the

-helper in Rails views?- Explain how the
+link_tohelper in Rails views?- Explain how the

-helper is used to generate HTML anchor tags with appropriate URLs in Rails views. - Discuss common options and arguments accepted by the
+link_tohelper is used to generate HTML anchor tags with appropriate URLs in Rails views. - Discuss common options and arguments accepted by the

-helper and their use cases.
+link_tohelper and their use cases.

 - Explain how the